perrywortman/chirper/README.md

 # chirper
-A very simple Twitter clone built with React and Flux
+A very simple Twitter clone built with Express, React, and Flux